Follow Natural Life Energy

 Blending Makes You Feel Fuller Longer Than Juicing

-Since blended veggies and fruits contain fiber, they take longer to digest than juiced veggies and fruits, but they don't take as long to digest as chewed veggies and fruits.
+Since blended vegetables and fruits contain fiber, they take longer to digest than juiced vegetables and fruits, but they don’t take as long to digest as chewed vegetables and fruits.
 This seems like a good balance.
 By blending you are easing the digestive process, by making it easier for the body to breakdown the food, and by making more nutrients available to the body.
 All the nutrients are still being provided to the body, along with all the fiber.
 Since juicing removes the fiber, blending will make you fuller longer.

 Cleaning the Blender and Juicer